tytydraco/yessleep/out/I_Started_Getting_Letters_at_My_House_Telling_Me_What_to_Do_I_Shouldnt_Have_Listened.md

 Then just—

- “Oh my god.”
+ “It says...
+Oh my god.
+It says hang up the phone.”

-The line went dead.
+Before I could even register what she had just said, the line dropped.

 That was three days ago.
 I’ve been calling in sick to work ever since.

-I haven’t left the apartment.
+I haven’t left the house.
 And I haven’t checked the mail.